How Much Sugar Can People With Diabetes Have a Day?

 {{mid-cta}}

 Too much added sugar too often can cause rapid spikes in your blood glucose levels, which requires your body to produce more insulin, eventually leading to insulin resistance and type 2 diabetes.
-But sugar isn't the only contributing factor: Smoking, a sedentary lifestyle, and obesity can all contribute to developing the disease.
+But sugar isn't the only contributing factor: smoking, a sedentary lifestyle, and obesity can all contribute to developing the disease.

 While there aren't any guidelines for how much sugar a diabetic can consume daily, there are recommendations for the general population.
-The American Heart Association recommends the following limits for added sugar per day:
+The American Heart Association recommends the following limits for added sugar per day:5

 • Men: 36 grams (equivalent to 150 calories or nine teaspoons' worth)